HungThinhNguyen27/stock-exchange-api/README.md

 7. [Contact](#7-contact)

 ## 1. Introduction
-This project aims to collect stock data from the Tiki-Exchange website and provide APIs to display stock information as well as perform buy/sell transactions on the stock market.
-The main goal of the project is to create a flexible and powerful system for managing stock data and executing transactions efficiently.
+The Stock Exchange APIs project is designed to facilitate the retrieval and management of stock data from the Tiki-Exchange website, offering a comprehensive set of APIs for real-time stock information and transaction execution in the stock market.
+This endeavor aims to provide a robust and adaptable system capable of handling diverse stock trading needs efficiently.

+This project not only aims to streamline stock data management but also offers robust transaction capabilities adhering to ACID principles for data consistency and reliability.
+Users can interact with the system through well-documented APIs, facilitating smooth integration into various applications and environments.

 ## 2. Technologies Used